TheoOiry/type-rules/README.md

 # type-checker

-A tool to easly constraint a struct and retrieves errors
+A tool to easily constrain a struct and recover errors.

 ## Table of Contents